iorchard/burrito_docs/source/install/errata.rst

 Uncordon issue when gnsh.service starts
 ----------------------------------------

-* Affected version: all aster versions
+* Affected version: 1.3.3 and earlier

 Gnsh is the Graceful Node Shutdown Helper program.
 It cordons and drains the node when the node is gracefully powered off and